kubeovn/kube-ovn/README.md

 ![dashboard](docs/pinger-grafana.png)

 ## Quick Start
 Kube-OVN is easy to install with all necessary components/dependencies included.
-If you already has a Kubernetes cluster without any cni plugin, please refer to the [Installation Guide](docs/install.md).
+If you already have a Kubernetes cluster without any cni plugin, please refer to the [Installation Guide](docs/install.md).

 If you want to install Kubernetes from scratch, you can try [kubespray](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/kube-ovn.md) or for Chinese users try [kubeasz](https://github.com/easzlab/kubeasz/blob/master/docs/setup/network-plugin/kube-ovn.md) to deploy a production ready Kubernetes cluster with Kube-OVN embedded.